 Early buddhism for secular times

-As part of the Smith College Buddhist Studies Concentration and Barre Center for Buddhist Studies collaborative lecture series, Stephen Batchelor outlined his understanding of early buddhism in secular times in November 2015.
+As part of the Smith College Buddhist Studies Concentration and Barre Center for Buddhist Studies collaborative lecture series, Stephen Batchelor outlined his understanding of early buddhism in secular times.
 The talks starts at 7:45.

 Stephen Batchelor interviewed